LAB02-Research/DeepL-Translator/README.md

 [DeepL](https://deepl.com) provides AI/ML translation services.
 It differs from for example Google Translate in that it doesn't translate sec, but also contextually.
 I've been using it a lot for translating from and into French, and it's truly amazing what it can do.
 They also allow the translation of documents, preserving the layout in the process.

 DeepL offers a Windows client for their regular translation services, but it doesn't support the API.
-Using the API can be more efficient for both the free and pro subscriptions: the free subscription offers 500.000 characters per month, which can be used for both documents and text.
+Using the API can be more cost efficient for both the free and pro subscriptions: the free subscription offers 500.000 characters per month, which can be used for both documents and text.
 The pro subscription charges per character, instead of having to pay a set price monthly regardless of usage.

 Personally I'm not a fan of their Windows client as it is, so I decided to write a quick API client I'd want to use.
 Ended up with a complete application - so decided to share here.
 Might be of use :)